ngspipes/main/docs/ToolsRepository.md

 12. trimmomatic -> [TRIMMOMATIC STYLE ArgCategory:arg:arg:arg]
 11. velvetG -> [VELVETG STYLE all arguments has format [name value] except output_directory that has format [value]]

+**Listing 3.3: Some arguments Composer included in the solution.**

 ### Examples of the mapping of the arguments and output descriptions to command parameters.

-As we can see in the [Velvet tool manual](https://www.ebi.ac.uk/~zerbino/velvet/Manual.pdf), a simple execution of the `velvetg` command in the command line (without the NGSPipes System) after producing the executable with the make command is:
+As we can see in the [Velvet tool manual](https://www.ebi.ac.uk/~zerbino/velvet/Manual.pdf), a simple execution of the `velvetg` command in the command line (without the NGSPipes System) after producing the executable with the make command is described in Example 3.6.

 ` ./velvetg velvetDir -cov_cutoff 5`

+**Example 3.6: Executing velvetg command on the command line.**

 Therefore, the description of `velvetg` command, within the descriptor of `velvet` tool, must include two arguments description, namely, one for the directory argument and other for the option `_cov_cutoff`.
 As we can observe in `velvet` descriptor file (https://github.com/ngspipes/tools/blob/master/Velvet/Descriptor.json), the JSON object for defining the arguments of `velvetg` command starts with